 3. If you have a major jungle somewhere, don't expect volunteers to fix it.
 Consult the professionals who clear land for subdivisions and so forth, as they will have the right equipment.

 5. If your problem is broken glass, it's very important to outlaw glass containers immediately and put some real enforcement muscle into that ordinance.
 Then to clean it up, usually it's necessary to replace entire mulch beds, sandboxes, expanses of lawn, or wherever it may have accumulated.
-If it's embedded in grass, consult your town's most picky lawn service about what to do.
+If glass is embedded in grass, consult your town's most picky lawn service about what to do.

 Did you organize a one-day, half-day, or multi-day park clean up?
 Whether volunteer-driven or undertaken for a modest budget, tell us how you recruited helpers, what was improved and how, your best clean up tips, and how you celebrated, if you did.
 What equipment did you need?
 Would you do it again?
 What would you change?